Notice: Change of venue

-Our meetings take place in Room 2 at Gamlingay Village College at 7:30pm on the second Monday of each month.
+From February 2018 our meetings will take place in the Kier Suite at The Eco Hub at 7:30pm on the second Monday of each month.

 Gamlingay History Society has collected a large amount of archive material over the years which we are gradually digitizing in order to show it on this website.
 We have recently collated the material relating to Gamlingay Railway Station & also the 1887 Gamlingay Jubilee celebration & they are now available to view on the ‘From the archives‘ page.